-Leading Christchurch mayoral hopefuls to face off in debate
+Leading Christchurch mayoral hopefuls face off in debate

-Three main Christchurch mayoralty contenders will go head to head in a "no holds barred" NZ Herald Newstalk ZB debate tomorrow night.
+Three main Christchurch mayoralty contenders will go head to head in a "no holds barred" NZ Herald Newstalk ZB debate tonight.

 Lianne Dalziel, John Minto and Darryll Park with face each other in a "Lianne vs Minto vs Park" special which will be hosted by Newstalk ZB's Christchurch Morning host Chris Lynch.